The Best Travel Books for Children: Our Recommendations & Reviews

 The Harry Potter Series, by J.K.
 Rowling

-Dive into the enchanting world of Harry Potter by reading the books first!
-While the movies are great, the real magic happens when you open the pages of Harry Potter and the Sorcerer's Stone and the rest of the series.
-J.K.
-Rowling's words paint a vivid picture of a hidden magical world right under our noses.
+Dive into the enchanting world of Harry Potter by reading the books first.
+The movies are great, but the real magic happens when you open the pages of Harry Potter and the Sorcerer's Stone and the rest of the series.
 From the cozy, winding streets of old London to the breathtaking beauty of the English countryside, the books transport you to the heart of the United Kingdom.
 You'll wander through the bustling shops of Diagon Alley, feel the excitement of your first trip on the Hogwarts Express, and marvel at the grandeur of Hogwarts castle with its moving staircases and talking portraits.
 The books bring to life the misty moors of Scotland, the mysterious depths of the Forbidden Forest, and the charming village of Hogsmeade with its butter beer and magical sweets.
-Through Rowling's masterful storytelling, you'll not only follow Harry's adventures but also experience the rich tapestry of British culture and landscapes that serve as the backdrop to this beloved series.
+Through this masterful storytelling, you'll not only follow Harry's adventures but also experience the rich tapestry of British landscapes that serve as the backdrop to this beloved series.

 The Passport Project, by Kellie McIntyre